GlenKPeterson/Cymling/README.md

 *Design Unfinished: Comments Welcome!*

  - Nearly homoiconic (like a lisp, with it's own JSON-like data definition syntax)
- - Functional (first class functions, immutability assumed/easier/preferred)
+ - Functional (first class functions, immutability is assumed/easier/preferred)
  - Type-safe (with type aliases like ML, not Object Oriented)

 Cymling is a rarely used word for a pattypan squash.
-It's also one of the few short words in the English language that have the letters ML in it ("Cy***ML***ing") which is a nod to the ML programming language.
+It's also one of the few short words in the English language that have the letters ML in them ("Cy***ML***ing") which is a nod to the ML programming language.
 ML because it showed me that static typing does not need to be Object Oriented.
 I could have nodded to Clojure, JSON, and Java too, but ML was the final missing piece for me.

 ##Design Goals
  - Immutability is the default
  - Applicative Order by default (eager, not like Haskell)
  - Static Type checking
  - Type inference everywhere except function parameters and return types (the only place type safety is proven to improve comprehension).
- - Regular (lisp-like) syntax with very few infix operators
+ - Regular (lisp-like) syntax with very few infix operators for basic language
+ - Traditional algebraic syntax for types
  - No primitives (int, float, etc.).
 Built-in and user-defined data behave the same.
- - Types are related using aliases and set theory (like ML), not through object hierarchies.
+ - Types are related using aliases and set theory (like ML), not necessarily through object hierarchies.
  - Evaluative (everything is an expression – no return statements)
  - Built-in data types: Record (tuple): `(a b c)`, Map: `{ a=b c=d e=f }`, List: `[a b c]`, Set: `#{a b c}` - like Clojure except the fundamental unit is a Record instead of a linked list.
+ - Angle brackets are used for parameterized types: `List<String>`

 ##Syntax
 The syntax is a combination of Clojure (Lisp) and ML, with maybe a sprinkling of Java (or not).